Offensive Coordinator, Washington Redskins

 McVay served as an offensive assistant to the Redskins in 2010, in addition to working with the tight ends during the final four weeks of the season following coach Jon Embree’s departure.
 The Redskins offense ranked eighth in the NFL in passing yards per game (244.6) and tight end Chris Cooley ranked second among NFL tight ends in receptions (77) and third in receiving yards (849).

 The offensive unit also set a franchise record for completions in a season (349), and registered a touchdown pass in 15 consecutive games for the first time in team history.
 The Redskins’ offense led the NFL with nine completions of at least 50 yards, including one in four consecutive games for the first time since 1987.

-McVay joined the Redskins prior to the 2010 season after an undefeated regular season with the Florida Tuskers of the United Football League (UFL), where current Redskins defensive coordinator Jim Haslett served as the head coach.
+McVay joined the Redskins prior to the 2010 season after an undefeated regular season with the Florida Tuskers of the United Football League (UFL), where current Redskins Defensive Coordinator Jim Haslett served as the head coach.

 The Tuskers finished a perfect 6-0 before losing in the UFL’s inaugural championship game.
 McVay served as the Tuskers tight ends coach in addition to working closely the team’s running backs.
 McVay originally entered the National Football League as an offensive assistant with the Tampa Bay Buccaneers in 2008.

-During his time in Tampa Bay, McVay worked closely with wide receiver Antonio Bryant, who recorded career highs in receptions (83), receiving yards (1,248), and touchdowns (7), en route to winning The Sporting News Comeback Player of the Year Award.
+During his time in Tampa Bay, McVay worked closely with wide receiver Antonio Bryant, who recorded career highs in receptions (83), receiving yards (1,248), and touchdowns (seven), en route to winning The Sporting News Comeback Player of the Year Award.

 McVay graduated from Miami University (Ohio) where he played wide receiver from 2004-07, earning Miami’s Scholar-Athlete Award in 2007.